mangoisbest/code-helper/src/pages/Kotlin/Kotlin.md

 # Variables

-Variables are important in Kotlin because they must store and persist values for each project.
+Variables are extremely important in Kotlin and are almost always used in every project because they must store and persist values for each project.

 ### Syntax